dinoplane/dinoplane.github.io/content/_index.md

   #     # Choose a user profile to display (a folder name within `content/authors/`)
   #     username: admin

+  - block: about.avatar
+    id: about
+    content:
+      # Choose a user profile to display (a folder name within `content/authors/`)
+      username: admin
+      # Override your bio text from `authors/admin/_index.md`?
+      text:

+  - block: portfolio
+    id: projects
+    content:
+      title: Projects
+      filters:
+        folders:
+          - project
+      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+      default_button_index: 0
+      # Filter toolbar (optional).
+      # Add or remove as many filters (`filter_button` instances) as you like.
+      # To show all items, set `tag` to "*".
+      # To filter by a specific tag, set `tag` to an existing tag name.
+      # To remove the toolbar, delete the entire `filter_button` block.
+      buttons:
+        - name: Featured
+          tag: featured
+        - name: All
+          tag: '*'
+        - name: Games
+          tag: Game
+        - name: Other
+          tag: Demo
+    design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'
+      view: masonry
+      # For Showcase view, flip alternate rows?
+      # flip_alt_rows: true
+  # - block: experience
+  #   id: lala
   - block: collection
     id: posts
     content: